 There are several great ways to use stitch dictionaries.
 If you’re stuck on a pattern and need help figuring out how a stitch works, then you can turn to a stitch dictionary.
 If you’re looking for a stitch that you can repeat to create your own scarf or blanket, then you can find one in a stitch dictionary.
 And, of course, if you want to build new skills then stitch dictionaries can help you figure out what you might want to learn next.
 Moreover, if you want to design your own knitting patterns, then these books can be a terrific resource.
 Advanced knitters will find a lot of interesting new lace stitch patterns in this collection.

-Nordic, Norwegian, Scandinavian, and Fair Isle Knitting Books
+Nordic, Norwegian, Scandinavian, and Fair Isle Knit Books

 It’s easy to get confused about the similarities and differences between these types of knitting.
 Generally speaking, Scandinavia refers to Denmark, Norway, and Sweden.
 Nordic is a broader term that includes these places as well as Finland, Iceland, and associated territories such as Greenland and the Faroe Islands.